top of page

 Floral Math Works

-Essential, reliable, and affordable web-based software to manage the money side of floral designs, weddings & events!
+Essential, reliable, and affordable online software to manage the money side of floral designs, weddings & events!

 It's simple and inexpensive!
-Just a straightforward and dependable set of floral calculators (running right in your web browser) to manage the money side of your floral designs, weddings & events.
-Using industry standard formulas to help you price for profit—every single time.
+Just a straightforward and dependable set of floral pricing tools (running right in your web browser) to manage the money side of your floral designs, weddings & events.
+Using industry standard formulas to help you price for profit—every single time!

 👉 [Plans & Pricing] – Start building a floral business that's sustainable and exciting.
 Start with Floral Math Works!
 No contracts and you can cancel at any time!